 At Mattress Clarity, we want to ensure your mattress is well-suited for all its uses.
-Our mattress testers evaluate beds based not only on criteria like pressure relief and spine alignment but also on how well they can support adult activities.
+Our mattress testers evaluate beds based not only on criteria like pressure relief and spine alignment, but also on how well they can support adult activities.
+Read on to learn what qualities make a mattress especially desirable for sexually active couples, and be sure to browse our list of the best mattresses for sex.

 Why Is It Important to Find a Good Mattress for Sex?